 Avoiding certain foods and making some lifestyle and medication changes may help reduce the amount of hydrogen sulfide gas in your digestive tract, which may help make you less gassy.

-It’s important to also keep in mind that you may have more gas than usual for reasons unrelated to UC.
-If having too much gas is making you uncomfortable, be sure to talk with your doctor so they can work with you to find a solution.
+You may have more gas than usual for reasons unrelated to UC.
+If having too much gas is making you uncomfortable, speak with a doctor so they can help you find a solution.